Ryagg/scifi_zone/TESTING.md

 ---

 Family, friends and colleagues were asked to test the site on their computers and/or mobile devices and their preferred browsers.
 The first page load can sometimes take very long.
 This happens when the app is 'asleep'.
 This is a limitation of the free Heroku account.
 No issues regarding the navigation of the site were reported.
-Feedback regarding the style of the CTA button on the homepage and the 'Add to shopping bag' buttons on the actor/ticket/package detail pages has been taken into account and the buttons now match the style of the buttons from the register and login pages.
-Feedback regarding the readability due to poor contrast has been taken into account as well and the text color for disclaimers has been adjusted to the default color and a red border has been added.
+Feedback regarding the style of the CTA button on the homepage and the 'Add to shopping bag' buttons on the actor/ticket/package detail pages has been taken into account.
+The buttons now match the style of the buttons from the register and login pages.
+Feedback regarding readability due to poor contrast has also been taken into account as well, and the text colour for disclaimers has been adjusted to the default colour, and a red border has been added.
 No other issues were reported.

 ## **Compatibility Testing**